microfoam/maximal/README.md

 The surfboard-cleanup_set-* files are for running benchmark tests.
 Some of these are set with options to run each test automatically, while others are set to run in a "visually-inspect" mode where the user is prompted to hit enter before each run.
-The surfboard-lazycouch runs all of the benchmark tests.
+The surfboard-powerwash runs all of the benchmark tests.

 The surfboard-getworked_rgdoll is the metaphorical washing machine, the turbulent surf in which a downed surfer gets rolled like a ragdoll.
 This script has been used to run the program on thousands of randomly shuffled biological sequences.